Userport-ai/prospecting-ai/README.md

 To get the default context that kubctl connects to: `kubectl config current-context`

 Create a GKE deployment: `kubectl apply -f <deployment file>`

+Deploy backend and celery worker at the same version to be safe.
+Use `kubectl apply -f manifests/flask-deployment.yaml,manifests/celery-worker-deployment.yaml`

 Get deployment name in GKE: `kubectl get deployments`